reacan/digisnacks/content/post/PALADIN/index.en.md

 ## Booting from a USB stick

-Usually tapping the **F12** key during the boot brings up the quick boot menu on PC's and on Macs you just have to hold the **option key (⌥)**.
-On PC's the quick boot menu may be disabled and you may have to tinker with BIOS/UEFI.
+Usually tapping the **F12** key during the boot brings up the quick boot menu on PCs and on Macs you just have to hold the **option key (⌥)**.
+On PCs the quick boot menu may be disabled and you may have to tinker with BIOS/UEFI.
 If it is a real life case I recommend dettaching the device's disk drive on first boot if possible.

 #### Common issues when booting from a USB stick